ivangfr/graalvm-quarkus-micronaut-springboot/simple-api/quarkus-simple-api/README.md

 - ### quarkus-simple-api

-  [`Quarkus`](https://quarkus.io/) Java Web application that expose a simple REST API for greetings.
+  [`Quarkus`](https://quarkus.io/) Java Web application that exposes a simple REST API for greetings.
 It has the following endpoint
   ```
   GET /api/greeting[?name=...]
   ```